olekscode/Blog/posts/deprewriter/index.md

 In our case, `Collection v2.0.0` should not replace `includesAllOf()` with `includesAll()`.
 Instead, it should keep the old method `includesAllOf()`, mark it as deprecated, and also add a new method `includesAll().
 Then in the following release `Collection v3.0.0` the deprecated method `includesAllOf()` will be finally removed.

+Programming languages have different syntax for expressing deprecations.
+In Java

 ```Java
 public class Collection<E> {